What Are Energy Efficiency Grants?

 Typically 4 to 12 weeks from initial enquiry to completed installation, depending on the scheme, measure type, and installer availability.
 We manage the entire timeline and keep you updated at every stage.

-ECO4 is funded by energy suppliers and requires means-tested benefits for eligibility.
-The Warm Homes Plan is a £15 billion Government scheme that also allows an area-based route, meaning you may qualify even without receiving benefits if you live in a lower-income area.
-The Warm Homes Plan also takes a whole-house approach with higher funding caps per property.
+The Warm Homes Plan replaced ECO4 when it closed in March 2026.
+The Warm Homes Plan is a £15 billion Government scheme that also allows an area-based eligibility route, meaning you may qualify even without receiving benefits if you live in a lower-income area.
+It takes a whole-house approach with higher funding caps per property and is expected to run through to 2030 and beyond.

 Can I get a grant if I am on Universal Credit?+

 Yes.
-Universal Credit is one of the primary qualifying benefits for both ECO4 and the Warm Homes Plan.
+Universal Credit is one of the primary qualifying benefits for the Warm Homes Plan.
 As long as your property is rated EPC D to G and you receive Universal Credit, you are very likely to qualify for fully funded energy improvements.
 Contact us for a free eligibility check.

 Will the work disrupt my daily life?+